Research: NO_HZ, SQPOLL, and Realtime Scheduling

 This requires Ring v2 or an equivalent per-thread ring endpoint.
 The current process-wide ring and timer-side ring polling are incompatible with safe SQPOLL because they cannot prevent two consumers from draining the same SQ.

-- a ring mode bit and quiescent mode transitions;
+SQPOLL full-nohz required: per-thread rings; a ring mode bit and quiescent mode

-- removal or explicit placement of scheduler-tick-polled networking.
+CPU; removal or explicit placement of scheduler-tick-polled networking.
+Those

 Realtime Findings